• Skip to primary navigation

 DIY Cuticle Butter Ingredients

-How to Make Cuticle Butter
+How to Make Cuticle Balm

-This DIY cuticle butter is incredibly inexpensive to make but goes for a small fortune if you buy it online.
-With only a few simple ingredients and about 15 minutes you can pamper your nails at home and save your pennies for nail polish to put on them!
-Once your homemade cuticle butter has hardened, just scoop up a tiny bit and massage into the cuticle and surrounding area.
-It is great for the nails themselves as well as the surrounding skin so be as liberal with your application as you want.
-Put it on at every night at bedtime and you will soon have beautiful nails and cuticles.
+This homemade cuticle cream is incredibly inexpensive to make but goes for a small fortune if you buy it online.
+With only a few simple ingredients and about 15 minutes, you can pamper your nails at home and save your pennies for nail polish to put on them!

 More DIY Beauty Products

 Store your DIY cuticle butter in a cool, dark place and it should last for at least a year.
 The recipe makes only a small amount but it will last quite a while.
-I doubled the recipe below and got enough to keep one in the medicine cabinet, put one in my purse, and even give one to my daughter.

 DIY Cuticle Butter for Healthy Nails You Will Love to Show Off